saivulavapati/react-food-order-app/README.md

 #parcel is used

-#a react application built like swiggy
+#a react application built like swiggy.